-Depreciation and amortization expense, and impairment loss decreased to \$221.0 million, due to recognition of an impairment loss of \$10.7 million in 2019/20.
-Excluding this loss, depreciation and amortization increased due to spending on our fixed and wireless broadband networks, including large expenditures to expand SaskTel's fibre footprint and to increase wireless capacity, coverage, and speeds across the province to support increased customer demand.
-Investments in online fulfillment and customer self-serve platforms had been deployed to improve the customer experience.
+Depreciation and amortization expense increased to \$239.9 million up \$18.9 million, primarily due to increased investment in our fixed and wireless broadband networks, including large investments to launch the 5G network, expand SaskTel's fibre footprint and to increase wireless capacity, coverage, and speeds across the province, including Wireless Saskatchewan, which significantly improved service for thousands of rural families and businesses.
 The remainder of the increase is due to a change in the estimated useful lives of certain network assets.